JeffyCN/libv4l-rkmpp/README.md

    For chromium, use these command line flags to change the log level: [--enable-logging --v=1](https://www.chromium.org/for-testers/enable-logging)

    For libv4l-rkmpp, set the "LIBV4L_RKMPP_LOG_LEVEL" environment variable to change the log level.
+And set "LIBV4L_RKMPP_LOG_FPS" to enable logging fps.

    For mpp, set the environment variable "mpp_debug", "rkv_h264d_debug", "mpp_dec_debug", "mpi_debug", etc. to change the modules' log levels.